felixge/felixge.de/content/posts/advent-of-go-profiling-2021/day-1-1-branchless-go/index.md

 ## Branchless Go

 In my experience code optimization always involves a lot of trial and error.
-So I think it's important to acknowledge that optimization ideas often fail and discuss what we can learn from these failures.
+So I think it's important to acknowledge that optimization ideas often fail and to discuss what we can learn from these failures.

 One such failure was my first attempt to further optimize Valentin's solution by eliminating branches.
 My inspiration for this came from Daniel Lemire's [Parsing JSON Really Quickly: Lessons Learned](https://www.infoq.com/presentations/simdjson-parser/) presentation as well as Matt Nakama's [Branchless Coding in Go](https://mattnakama.com/blog/go-branchless-coding/).